-For more details on nectarine & peach ripening, please see “Recommendations for Maintaining Postharvest Quality: Peaches and Nectarines” at this web page of UC Davis.
+For more details on nectarine & peach ripening, please see “Recommendations for Maintaining Postharvest Quality” at this web page of UC Davis.
 The specialists at UC Davis can assist with more detail on the ripening of specific cultivars or any other questions.

 These recommendations were amassed from a diverse number of sources for use by clients of Catalytic Generators, LLC.
 While we have made great effort to provide accurate and current ripening techniques, Catalytic Generators makes no warranties regarding these recommendations or the applicability of such information to a particular ripening operation.
 Please note that we do not provide these recommendations as a replacement for technical ripening experts; if having ripening problems or starting a ripening program, we suggest that professionals be consulted.